-From the trailhead, located at the north end of the parking area, follow the wide, well graded dirt/gravel trail as it climbs northwest on gentle grades through sandstone fins.
+From the trailhead, located at the north end of the parking area (see driving directions below), follow the wide, well graded dirt/gravel trail as it climbs northwest on gentle grades through sandstone fins.
 At 0.2 miles pass a short spur trail on the right (east) leading to Tunnel and Pine Tree Arches.

 The detour to these two small arches, just over 0.5 miles round trip, provides a nice preview of the coming attractions.
 To reach the arches descend along the spur trail for a short distance to a “Y” intersection.
 The trail to the right quickly leads to Tunnel Arch (25.5-ft. wide and 14-ft. high), a good example of a relatively young arch eroded entirely within a massive 14-ft. thick sandstone wall.
 A short hike to the left leads to Pine Tree Arch (46-ft wide and 48-ft. high), named for the Pinion Pine framed in its opening.
 (Note: The mileage on the remainder of this hiking description does not include the side trip to Tunnel and Pine Arches.)

-Shortly past the junction reach the viewpoint for Landscape Arch, 0.8 miles from the trailhead.
-This graceful, 105-ft. high arch is one of the world’s longest stone spans, stretching 306-ft., yet is only 11-ft. thick at it center.
+Shortly past the junction reach the viewpoint for Landscape Arch, 0.9 miles from the trailhead.
+This graceful, 77-ft. high arch is one of the world’s longest stone spans, stretching 290-ft., yet is only 6-ft. thick at it center.